TAAPArthur/mykiss-repo/forks/README.md

 libXft - fix freetype path
-libarchive - allow compilation with tcc libmupdf - libjpeg and patched Makefile to removed options causing tcc to fail; also used system libs libwebp - use libjpeg instead of libjpeg turbo lua     - Use lua version 5.1.5 mesa - disabled llvm; Only build useful drivers.
+libarchive - allow compilation with tcc libmupdf - libjpeg and patched Makefile to removed options causing tcc to fail; also used system libs lua     - Use lua version 5.1.5 mesa - disabled llvm; Only build useful drivers.
 Enabled opengl mpv - enabled lua